Mamá Tingó: Death

 The landholder Pablo Díaz Hernández enclosed 8,000 acres of land with barbed wire and uprooted the farmers’ crops.
-On November 3, 1974, the farmworkers of Hato Viejo appeared in front of the Tribunal of Monte Plata where the case was held, but the landholder Pablo Díaz did not attend the hearing.
+On November 1, 1974, the farmworkers of Hato Viejo appeared in front of the Tribunal of Monte Plata where the case was held, but the landholder Pablo Díaz did not attend the hearing.
 When Mamá Tingó returned to her farm, she discovered that the foreman Ernesto Díaz (Durín), employee of the landholder, had released her pigs.
 She went to gather them, but the foreman was hidden and took advantage of the moment and shot her with a shotgun.
 Mamá Tingó tried to defend herself with a machete, but two shots, one in the head and one to the chest, killed her.
 She died in Hato Viejo at 51 years old.

 Contributions, legacy, and honors

 Member of the Federation of Christian Agrarian Leagues, through which she fought for the rights of the farmworkers.
 She won the rights of more than 300 families to own their lands.

-She is considered a symbol of the fight for land and an example of a rural woman; because of this, one of the stations on the Santo Domingo Metro system is named in her honor.
+She is considered a symbol of the fight for land and an example of a rural woman; because of this, one of the stations on the Santo Domingo Metro is named in her honor.

 She was honored by the town council of Monte Plata with a statue that describes her work as an activist and fighter for the rights of agriculturalists.